Child Support Process

 Summons and Complaint

-The paying parent will be served with a Summons and Complaint packet that will include a proposed child support amount based on the State guidelines .
-The guidelines provide a standard formula for determining the child support amount, although the court may change the amount under limited circumstance.
-Children thrive when both parents support their child(ren).
+The paying parent will be served with a Summons and Complaint packet that will include a proposed child support amount based on the State guidelines

 Establishing an Order

-To establish paternity, obtain a support order, or collect child support, our office must know where the paying parent lives or works.
+To establish parentage, obtain a support order, or collect child support, our office must know where the paying parent lives or works.
 By providing our office with as much information as possible, you can help locate the paying parent and speed up the child support process.

-If the paying parent is located, and there is no court order, we will file a legal action in court obtain an order for child and medical support.
+If the paying parent is located, and there is no court order, we will file a legal action in court to obtain an order for child and medical support.

 Support Factors